Pseudoreality/Roblox-Identities/README.md

     - Any member that had it when this was deleted was either changed to LocalUserSecurity or RobloxScriptSecurity.
 * UnknownSecurity
   - Number: N/A
-  - Notes: Used by `-API` and `-FullAPI` when it doesn't know the security of a member.
+  - Notes: Used by `-API` and `-FullAPI` when the dump doesn't know the security of a member.

 ## Identities